andreasb70/EMIL/README.md

 - Subroutines
 - String interpolation
 - Easy extension with own commands
-- EMIL is first compiled, therefore reasonaly speedy
+- EMIL is first compiled, therefore reasonably speedy

 ## Restrictions

 - Numeric expressions only as part of the "eval" command
 - No local variables (only a single, global context), therefore no recusion!
-- Subroutines have no return value
+- Subroutines have arguments and return value
 - No structs, classes or anything like that
 - No arrays or dictionaries
 - No logic operations (like AND, OR ...)